 Laser Tattoo Removal

-After considering cover up options, or speaking with a skilled artist about the process, you may decide laser tattoo removal is the best choice for you.
+After considering cover-up options, or speaking with a skilled artist about the process, you may decide laser tattoo removal is the best choice for you.

 Should you opt for this procedure, keep in mind most tattoos will require a minimum of four to six sessions for full completion.

-This varies based on the amount of coloring in your tattoo (color is actually harder to remove) and again how skilled your artist was the first time around.
+This varies based on the amount of coloring in your tattoo (the color is actually harder to remove) and again how skilled your artist was the first time around.
 The better the tattoo, the more difficult it will be for laser removal, as the artist likely got the ink deep enough into the skin, thus being more permanent.

 There are many rumors and myths about laser tattoo removal, one being that it is very painful.
-Those that have opted for the treatments have said it is more painful then getting a tattoo, but the process during each treatment is fairly quick, so don’t let that deter you if you are serious about removing it.
+Those that have opted for the treatments have said it is more painful than getting a tattoo, but the process during each treatment is fairly quick, so don’t let that deter you if you are serious about removing it.

 There is also the concern of permanent scarring, which is considered very low-risk, with an average of less than one percent.
 In addition, laser removal does not mean you can’t tattoo the same spot later, should you so decide to go at it again.
 Instead, you’ll just want to be extra careful in selecting an artist and ensure they are capable of working on scar tissue, as that will be the larger concern.
 Scar tissue is an uneven surface and can be difficult for an artist to work with, so heed their advice and concerns if you are in the process of inking over lasered tissue.

-No matter what you decide, laser or cover up tattoos, there are at least two suitable options for anyone unhappy with their current tattoo marks.
+No matter what you decide, laser or cover-up tattoos, there are at least two suitable options for anyone unhappy with their current tattoo marks.
 Set aside some cash, book the appointments, and get ready to transform a bad design, into the skin you’re comfortable living in.
 You deserve it.